 Cusco is gorge!
 About 100000 times nicer than Lima.
 Think small cobbled streets, a beautiful main square with big historic buildings, twinkling lights up on the hill etc. Barely any pollution unlike Lima.
 I stayed 4 nights in Cusco (including my overnight Machu Picchu trip) but could have stayed longer.

-Like the Colca Canyon, there are loads of different ways to do Machu Picchu.
-Trek, bus or train.
-Post coming soon on this…
+As I said up there, I had no idea how the whole Machu Picchu thing worked.
+Like the Colca Canyon, there are loads of different ways to do Machu Picchu: trek, bus or train.

 Rainbow Mountain is another popular trip to take from Cusco, you’ve probably seen loads of photos of it on Facebook / Instagram etc. Again, you can book this tour up until really last minute at a travel agency in Cusco (around 60 soles).
 It’s around a 2 hour drive from Cusco, followed by a hike that is apparently quite tough as it’s steep and at a high altitude.
 There are donkeys on hand to carry your bags / you up if you need…